Indiana University - Bloomington Data & Information Overview

-IU Bloomington is ranked #141 out of 1,715 schools in the nation for overall quality on College Factual's 2021 Best Colleges list.
-This puts it in the top 10% of all schools in the nation.
-This is an improvement over the previous year, when IU Bloomington held the #181 spot on the Best Overall Colleges list.
+College Factual ranked IU Bloomington as #111 out of 2,576 colleges and universities in the country on its 2022 Best Colleges list.
+This puts it in the top 5% of all schools in the nation.
+This is an improvement over the previous year, when IU Bloomington held the #141 spot on the Best Overall Colleges list.

 Is It Hard to Get Into IU Bloomington?

 The acceptance rate at Indiana University - Bloomington is 76%.
 That's higher than the rate at many schools, but still low enough to be considered somewhat selective.
 If you want to get in, you'll need good grades and to be able to show that IU Bloomington is a good fit for you.

 About 67% of students accepted to IU Bloomington submitted their SAT scores.
 When looking at the 25th through the 75th percentile, SAT Evidence-Based Reading and Writing scores ranged between 570 and 670.
 Math scores were between 570 and 680.